amir20/dozzle/docs/guide/healthcheck.md

 title: Healthcheck
 ---

-# Enabling healthcheck
+# Enabling Healthcheck

-Dozzle has internal support for healthcheck using `dozzle healthcheck` command.
+Dozzle has internal support for healthcheck using the `dozzle healthcheck` command.
 It is not enabled by default as it adds extra CPU usage.
-To use `healthcheck` you need to configure it.
+To use `healthcheck`, you need to configure it.
 Below is an example that checks the health of Dozzle every 3 seconds.

 ```yaml
 services: